jtreeves/grocery-react/README.md

 ## Description

 This is a **TypeScript** web app using the **React** framework.
 The project was generated with the [Create React App](https://create-react-app.dev) command.
 It is a part of a series of apps designed to compare various frontend frameworks.
 Check out the code bases for the [Vue](https://github.com/jtreeves/grocery-vue) and [Angular](https://github.com/jtreeves/grocery-angular) versions of the same app.
+View a [live version](https://grocery-react-comparison.netlify.app) of this app on Netlify.

 ## Features